DhairyaSehgal07/funChatApp/README.md

 A fun chatting application

 Make sure you have npm installed
-1) Donwload node modules by running npm install
+1) Download node modules by running npm install
 2) Run

 Run